Student graduates from Grand River Academy after facing starvation in Ethiopia

-GRAND JUNCTION, Colo (KJCT)- Adopted out of Ethiopia… Sisay Dangler, also known as Aidan, was brought to the United States after having lost his family in the tribal wars.
+Adopted out of Ethiopia… Sisay Dangler, also known as Aidan, was brought to the United States after having lost his family in the tribal wars.

 Today, he graduated from Grand River Academy.